1999 Edwin F. Ullman Award

 Dr. Anderson has over 300 publications in cell physiology and fractionation, virus and vaccine purification, zonal and vaccine centrifuge development, high-pressure chromatography, centrifugal analyzer development, and fetal antigens in cancer and immunochemistry.

-He has received many awards: the Van Slyke Award from the New York Section of the AACC, 1974; West Germany Academy of Sciences, 1973; Biomedical Engineering Society, 1973; John Scott Medal and Award, 1972, for the invention of the zonal ultracentrifuge (previous winners include Fleming, Land, J. J. Thompson, and Madame Curie); AEC Citation for contributions to the development of the influenza vaccine, 1972; award from the German Association for Clinical Chemistry for the gemsaec Analyzer as the most outstanding analytical advance worldwide in biochemical and clinical analysis during a two-year period, 1972; Eli Lilly Lectureship; Sigma Xi Award; IR100 Award; and a Special Citation by Edward Steichen for submarine photography.
+He has received many awards: the Van Slyke Award from the New York Section of the ADLM, 1974; West Germany Academy of Sciences, 1973; Biomedical Engineering Society, 1973; John Scott Medal and Award, 1972, for the invention of the zonal ultracentrifuge (previous winners include Fleming, Land, J. J. Thompson, and Madame Curie); AEC Citation for contributions to the development of the influenza vaccine, 1972; award from the German Association for Clinical Chemistry for the gemsaec Analyzer as the most outstanding analytical advance worldwide in biochemical and clinical analysis during a two-year period, 1972; Eli Lilly Lectureship; Sigma Xi Award; IR100 Award; and a Special Citation by Edward Steichen for submarine photography.

-In keeping with his many interests, Dr. Anderson belongs to a variety of societies: AACC, American Association for the Advancement of Science, American Institute of Biological Sciences, American Association for Cancer Research, American Physiological Society, Academy of Clinical Laboratory Physicians and Scientists, Biophysics Society, Biomedical Engineering Society, Society of Experimental Biology and Medicine, and the Society of General Physiologists.
+In keeping with his many interests, Dr. Anderson belongs to a variety of societies: ADLM, American Association for the Advancement of Science, American Institute of Biological Sciences, American Association for Cancer Research, American Physiological Society, Academy of Clinical Laboratory Physicians and Scientists, Biophysics Society, Biomedical Engineering Society, Society of Experimental Biology and Medicine, and the Society of General Physiologists.

 Dr. Anderson was the Director of the Molecular Anatomy Program at Oak Ridge National Laboratory, 1968–1975, and a faculty member of the University of Tennessee-Oak Ridge Graduate School of Biomedical Sciences.
 His present position is Professor, Department of Surgery, Medical University of South Carolina, Charleston, South Carolina, and Associate Director for Basic Sciences, South Carolina Memorial Cancer Institute.